willstepp/writings/hunger/hunger.md

 The people of the village had brought baskets.
 They collected the fallen fruit and marveled when they saw the empty stem on the branch immediately blossom in its place.

-How strange it is, said a young girl to her mother, How strange in winter for the fruit to grow.
+How strange it is, said a young girl to her mother, How strange in the dead of winter for fruit to grow.

 Ama saw the looks on their faces.
 They were in disbelief.
 They ate the fruit and the looks on their faces was first of shock and then a smile.
 Some broke into laughter and passed the fruit around to their families.
 They collected the fruit in baskets and shared with one another.
 As they ate their eyes grew bright and color returned to their cheeks.